nkolster/fb-graph-api/README.md

 *  /me
 *  me

-me is example, you can use all valid FB Graph API methods
+me is example, all valid FB Graph API methods can be used

 **POST, PUT & DELETE methods works the same way**

-#### Also you can use gapi in your app multiple time
+#### Also you can use gapi in your app several times

 ```
 var gapi = require('./fb-gapi');